opendilab/DI-engine-docs/source/04_best_practice/ding_env_en.rst

          def __init__(self, cfg: dict) -> None:
             self._cfg = cfg
             self._init_flag = False

 2. ``seed()``

    ``seed`` is used to set the random seed in the environment.
-There are two parts of the random seed in the environment that need to be set, one is the random seed of the original environment, and the other is the calling library in various environment transformations.
+There are two parts of the random seed in the environment that need to be set, one is the random seed of the **original environment**, and the other is the calling library in various **environment transformations**.
 The random seed for when (e.g. ``random`` ``np.random``, etc.).

    For the second type, the setting of the seed of the random library is relatively simple, and it is set directly in the ``seed`` method of the environment.

    For the first category, the seed of the original environment is only assigned in the ``seed`` method, but not really set; the real setting is inside the ``reset`` method of the calling environment, the specific original environment ``reset`` before setting.

    .. code:: python